Blood Royale: Publication history

 Derek Carver came up with the idea for Blood Royale as being built around a scenario with the potential to be the subject of a good game.

 However the game was published near the end of the time when Games Workshop was interested in publishing board games outside what would become its core milieu of Warhammer and Warhammer 40,000, and it was quickly withdrawn.

-In 2005 Fantasy Flight Games acquired its rights with others old GW titles like Warrior Knights, Talisman, Fury of Dracula, etc. but after more than two years the planning for a new edition of Blood Royale was suspended for unknown problems which are probably related to the difficulty in shortening the game’s extremely long playtime.
+In 2005 Fantasy Flight Games acquired its rights with others old Games Workshop titles like Warrior Knights, Talisman, Fury of Dracula, but after more than two years planning for a new edition of Blood Royale was suspended for unknown reasons.

 Reception

 Paul Cockburn reviewed Blood Royale for White Dwarf #91, and stated that "In Blood Royale many things are possible.
 It is an epic game, partly because it is such a big game. it is also a game where the players have choices to make and they can turn the fate of the game on one inspired decision."

 Richard A. Edwards and David Nalle reviewed Blood Royale in Space Gamer/Fantasy Gamer No. 82.
-Edwards commented that "Those gamers who are looking for a medieval wargame should pass wife of this one. those who are looking for a short multi-player game should also pass this bye.
+Edwards commented that "Those gamers who are looking for a medieval wargame should pass wide of this one.
+Those who are looking for a short multi-player game should also pass this by.
 But those gamers who are looking for a good diplomatic game with a medieval setting that combines the aspects mentioned above will not be disappointed with Blood Royale, even at its high price."
 Nalle commented that "On the whole, Blood Royale is an impressive game.
 It avoids the unnecessary complications which drag down Warrior Knights.
 It recreates some aspects of the High Middle Ages with impressive ease and simplicity.
 Blood Royale is a fun game, with elements of role-playing and boardgaming strategy.
 It is the kind of game which will please a broad audience of recreational gamers, especially those who enjoy games like Diplomacy and Kingmaker."